From Consulting to Private Equity: How to Make the Leap

 I pointed out that the most valuable part of deal work is what you don’t do in banking: Thinking like an investor and deciding whether or not a deal is worth the risk.

 You do gain valuable skills by working with clients and building financial models, but I felt I could learn those elsewhere; operational experience seemed like a more valuable but less common skill set for PE.

 I also pointed out that I had to think like a private equity investor on the job because I spent a lot of time evaluating expansion projects.

-It was similar to evaluating add-on acquisitions for portfolio companies: Was the potential payoff worth the upfront price and risk?
+It was similar to evaluating bolt-on acquisitions for portfolio companies: Was the potential payoff worth the upfront price and risk?

 Q: Great.
-What was the process like in terms of timing and number of interviews?
+What was the “consulting to private equity” recruiting process like in terms of timing and number of interviews?

 A: The off-cycle processes I completed sometimes took several months.

 If I had multiple interviews, I often waited 2-3 weeks between each interview.

 At the firm where I eventually won my offer, the entire process took around two months.